Forward Euler for Wasserstein Gradient Flows: Breakdown and Regularization: Introduction

 \subsection{Brief overview}

 We leave the details to later sections but discuss the core findings briefly in this section.
 The major difficulty emerges when $F$ lacks sufficient regularity across $\mathcal{P}_2$.
-A natural and instructive example is the celebrated Kullback–Leibler (KL) divergence, sometimes referred as relative entropy in physics, one of the most widely used functionals on $\mathcal{P}_2$.
+A natural and instructive example is the celebrated Kullback-Leibler (KL) divergence, sometimes referred as relative entropy in physics, one of the most widely used functionals on $\mathcal{P}_2$.
 Its analytical structure allows us to make the phenomenon fully explicit.

-Suppose the target distribution has smooth density $\rho^*=e^{-U}$, so that $F[\rho]=\mathrm{KL}(\rho|\rho^*)$.
+Suppose the target distribution has smooth density $\rho^*=e^{-U}$, so that $F[\rho]=\KL[\rho|\rho^*]$.
 When $U$ is strongly convex, $F$ is geodesically convex in $\mathcal{P}_2$, with a unique minimizer $\rho_{\mathrm{opt}}=\rho^*$ satisfying $F_{\mathrm{opt}}=F[\rho_{\mathrm{opt}}]=F[\rho^*]=0$.
 Assuming $F$ is W-differentiable at $\rho_t$, one can compute the W-derivative explicitly.
 Substituting in~\eqref{eqn:GF}, we obtain

-the classical Fokker–Planck equation, a cornerstone of statistical mechanics and modern machine learning.
-This PDE is of convection–diffusion type, and the diffusion term enforces instantaneous smoothing, ensuring that solutions remain highly regular for all time.
+the classical Fokker-Planck equation, a cornerstone of statistical mechanics and modern machine learning.
+This PDE is of convection-diffusion type, and the diffusion term enforces instantaneous smoothing, ensuring that solutions remain highly regular for all time.

 Ideally, one would like to preserve this regularity in the discrete setting.
 However, as shown in Section~\ref{sec:counterexamples}, the FE scheme artificially destroys regularity: each step consumes two derivatives, and the accumulated loss rapidly destabilizes the method.
 This degradation is purely a discrete-time artifact.
 After finitely many steps, the numerical trajectory becomes much rougher than its PDE counterpart.